BeatSwitch/lock-laravel/readme.md

 [![Packagist Version](https://img.shields.io/packagist/v/beatswitch/lock-laravel.svg?style=flat-square)](https://packagist.org/packages/beatswitch/lock-laravel)
 [![Total Downloads](https://img.shields.io/packagist/dt/beatswitch/lock-laravel.svg?style=flat-square)](https://packagist.org/packages/beatswitch/lock-laravel)

+> I'm sad to say that Lock is currently not maintained.
+I won't be able to offer support or accept new contributions for the current time being.
+Other priorities are keeping me from putting the work into Lock that it deserves.
+Eventually I'll try to pick up work again but unfortunately I cannot say when.
+My thanks goes out to all the contributors and users.
+>
+> -- Dries

 This package is a Laravel 5 driver for [Lock](https://github.com/BeatSwitch/lock).
 Check the documentation of Lock for more info.
 It requires PHP 5.5.9+.

 ## Table of Contents